 In July 2005, I ordered a "root server" at Hetzner.DE, to host mail, web, and DNS services for myself and a few friends.
-I still use the machine for that purpose two years later.
+I used that machine for five years, then retired and replaced it with a new Hetzner server.
 This is a brief summary of my experience.

 Hetzner provides the hardware, power, and connectivity.
 You get root and can run whatever you want on the machine.
 They maintain the hardware, and you have to maintain the software.
 A range of server configurations is available.